Why do Apple’s iPhones suck and are still bad in 2024?

 Even though I still have lots of reasons to consider that iPhones are not as great as Apple wants us to believe, I must admit that they are improving both in terms of features and usability.
 Now, before dismissing these claims as mere cynicism, please take a step back and ponder my arguments.
 Then, please share your opinion on the iPhones.
 Is it all just a masterfully marketed mirage, or do you consider them to be genuinely good smartphones?
 Write a comment below, and let’s discuss.

-Discover: Smartphone Blog Hardware and Sound iOS Recommended
+Discover: Smartphone Blog Hardware iOS Recommended